bioexcel/qmmm_bpg/docs/system_preparation/selecting_qm_atoms.rst

 around the ligand will depend on the number of atoms in your ligand.
 If you have a ligand of 50 or more atoms then you might only include residues within 2-3 Angstroms, in order to limit the overall size of the QM region.
-For a smaller ligand you may be able to include more atoms around it (up to approximately 6 Angstoms).
+For a smaller ligand you may be able to include more atoms around it (up to approximately 6 Angstroms).

 Creating the QM atoms list for CP2K
 -----------------------------------

-Creating a list of  QM atoms that can be read by CP2K can be done using vmd.
-(LINK)
+Creating a list of  QM atoms that can be read by CP2K can be done using vmd. (https://www.ks.uiuc.edu/Research/vmd/)

 1) Open the entire system pdb file with ``vmd``.